espressif/esp-sr/docs/en/speech_command_recognition/README.rst

     The command word cannot contain Arabic numerals and special characters.

-    Command id cannot be set to 0.

     Please refer to Chinese version documentation for Chinese speech commands customization methods.

 MultiNet6 customize speech commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 MultiNet6 use grapheme for English speech commands.
 You can add/modify speech commands by words directly.
-Please modify a text file :project_file:`model/multinet_model/fst/commands_en.txt` by the following format:
+Please modify a text file :project_file:`model/multinet_model/fst/commands_en.txt` by the following format (command id cannot be set to 0):

     ::